Azure/Azure-Verified-Modules/docs/content/contributing/process.md

 - https://azure.github.io/Azure-Verified-Modules/specs/shared
 - https://azure.github.io/Azure-Verified-Modules/help-support/module-support

-Any questions or clarifications needed let us know.
+Any questions or clarifications needed, let us know.

 If you agree please just reply to this issue with the exact sentence below (as this helps with our automation 👍):

 "I CONFIRM I WISH TO OWN THIS AVM MODULE AND UNDERSTAND THE REQUIREMENTS AND DEFINITION OF A MODULE OWNER"

-Thanks
+Thanks,

 The AVM Core Team
 ```

 {{< /expand >}}

-9. Once module owner identified and has confirmed they understand and accept their roles and responsibilities as an AVM module owner
+2. Once module owner identified and has confirmed they understand and accept their roles and responsibilities as an AVM module owner
-   - Assign the issue to the confirmed module owner
+   - Assign the issue to the confirmed module owner.
-   - Move the issue into "In development" column in [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project
+   - Move the issue into the "`In development`" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project board.
-   - Add the "Status: Owners Identified 🤘" label to the issue
+   - Add the "<mark style="background-color:#FBEF2A;">Status: Owners Identified 🤘</mark>" label to the issue.
-     - Remove the "Needs: Module Owner 📣" label from the issue, if applied
+     - Remove the "<mark style="background-color:#FF0019;color:white;">Needs: Module Owner 📣</mark>" label from the issue, if applied
+   - Remove the labels of "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" and "<mark style="background-color:#E4E669;">Status: In Triage 🔍</mark>" to indicate you're done with triaging the issue.
-10. Update the AVM Module Indexes, following the [process documented internally](https://dev.azure.com/CSUSolEng/Azure%20Verified%20Modules/_wiki/wikis/AVM%20Internal%20Wiki/286/Module-index-file-update-process).
+3. Update the AVM Module Indexes, following the [process documented internally](https://dev.azure.com/CSUSolEng/Azure%20Verified%20Modules/_wiki/wikis/AVM%20Internal%20Wiki/286/Module-index-file-update-process).
-11. Use the following text for approving module development
+4. Use the following text to approve module development

 {{< expand "➕ Final Confirmation for Proposed Module Owners" "expand/collapse" >}}